YottaDB/YDBDoc/MessageRecovery/errors.rst

 CREDNOTPASSED
 ---------------------------

-CREDNOTPASSED, CREDNOTPASSED, Socket message contained no passed credentials
+CREDNOTPASSED, Socket message contained no passed credentials

 Run Time Error: WRITE /PASS or WRITE /ACCEPT was given a process id to verify, but YottaDB was unable to obtain the peerprocess id.